 It is recommended that the working parts of the bogie are chemically blackened rather than painted.
-The outside of the sideframes can then be primed (if you wish) and painted.
+The outside of the sideframes can then be primed and painted.
 If you wish to paint the entire bogie, then make sure you don't get any paint around the sideframe/bolster cam area.